 What Happens If a Company Files Form 10-Q Late

-If a company cannot submit Form 10-Q by the time it needs to be submitted, it have to file Form 12b-25.
+If a company cannot submit Form 10-Q by the time it needs to be submitted, it has to file Form 12b-25.
 This form is also known as a Notification of Late Filing or Form NT 10-Q.

 This form must usually be filed within one business day following the initial deadline.
 The company must also explain the reason for the delay.